 It is a common belief the FTC will simply decide to say nothing at all and allow the July 7th deadline to come and go.
 This could provide them the ability to handle the merger in a few different ways and could create some distance between the FTC and a very public merger.
 A merger that has been mishandled and pure chaos for the FTC in general.

 The bottom line is simple: it’s midnight and I’m sitting here thinking about earnings and FTC decisions instead of enjoying a good nights slumber.
 Am I worried about losing money?
 No. Why am I not sleeping?
 Because this is going to be like Christmas morning!
 You’re either going to love it or hate it!
 Will I be upset if I’m wrong?
 No. Why?
 Well, if you read this blog and keep up then you should know…I plan not to care.

 The tech dip yesterday presented a good buying opportunity.
 I opened long call spread positions in the following equities (all of which are already profitable):

-Pandora Unfortunately, we could not get stock quote p this time.
-This one I have to include because it’s been great.
+Pandora [stock_quote symbol=p] This one I have to include because it’s been great.
 I didn’t open the position yesterday, but it was within the past few days.
 I cannot remember exactly.
 Regardless, I bought the Jan 2018 10 call and sold the Jan 2018 12 call to open.
 I am doing very well with this transaction.

-Oracle Unfortunately, we could not get stock quote orcl this time.
-I bought the Jan 2018 50 call and sold the Jan 2018 60 call to open.
+Oracle [stock_quote symbol=orcl] I bought the Jan 2018 50 call and sold the Jan 2018 60 call to open.
 This one is funny to me.
 I have never liked Oracle, but I do see what they’re doing and they’re coming back strong.
 I also like companies that find a way to fight!